elves/elvish/website/src/ref/language.md

     assignments](#temporary-assignment).

-Unlike traditional shells, an unquoted backslash ``\`` does not escape metacharacters; use quoted strings intead.
+Unlike traditional shells, an unquoted backslash ``\`` does not escape metacharacters; use quoted strings instead.
 For instance, to echo a star, write `echo "*"` or `echo '*'`, not ``echo \*``.
 Unquote backslashes are now only used in line continuations; their use elsewhere is reserved will cause a syntax error.